LoqmanSamani/protein-fold/α_fold/medium.md

 ## Highly accurate protein structure prediction with AlphaFold

+### Introduction
+Proteins, which are fundamental to life, play a crucial role in biological processes, so understanding their structures is essential for deciphering their functions.
+Despite experimental efforts that have led to structural insights for about 100,000 unique proteins, this is only a fraction of the millions of known protein sequences.
+The bottleneck in structural coverage is due to the laborious and time-consuming nature of experimental determination.
+To close this gap and enable large-scale structural bioinformatics, accurate computational approaches are essential.
+Predicting the three-dimensional structure of a protein based solely on its amino acid sequence, a key aspect of the protein folding problem, has been a challenge for over 50 years.
+While experimental structures cover only 17% of human protein residues, AlphaFold2 represents a breakthrough computational solution that utilizes machine learning methods on an unprecedented scale to predict protein structures with atomic accuracy.
+AlphaFold* covers a remarkable 98.5% of the human proteome and provides reliable predictions for 58% of residues, with an exceptional subset showing a very high degree of confidence.
+In this article, I would like to explain the intricate details of the AlphaFold system and break down its methodology step by step.
+Figure 1 shows that the system can be divided into three main components: Database Search, Evoformer Module and Structure Module.
+Each of these segments plays a pivotal role in the system, and the flow of information retrieved from the protein database through the various parts of the system leads to an extremely accurate 3D structure of a protein.

 ![alphafold](https://github.com/LoqmanSamani/protein_sa/blob/systembiology/%CE%B1_fold/images/alphafold.png)

 ### Genetic and Structure Database Searches

-The first step in the alphafold algorithm is **Data Pipeline**, which is the process of collecting structural relevant information that can make the model-training possible and make the inference process more accurate.
+The first part of the alphafold system is **Data Pipeline**, which is the process of collecting structural relevant information that can make the model-training possible and make the inference process more accurate.
 Beside amino acid sequence files in format fasta, there is another important resource of protein information  in the training phase of the alphafold system, which called as **Macromolecular Crystallographic Information Files** (mmCIF). this format as one can understand from its name contains a diversity of sequential and structural protein information belonging to proteins which were collected form experimental methods like **X-ray crystallography**. in the inference phase one should give the system just the sequence identifier which will be used to retrieve the amino acid sequence of the protein in format fasta.

 The system parses the input files (mmCIF and fasta) and extracts relevant information, in case of the mmCIF this information are the amino acid sequence, atom coordinates, release date, name of the sequence and resolution. in other case (fasta) the amino acid sequence and its name are the only needed information.